WanderingSpaceThinker/nonexistence/_posts/2021-12-12-Of-bonds-and-love.md

 I'd rather consider they generate a *mirror/negative* version of love that's akin to hate, a "love hatred" if you will.
 We do speak of the love-hate duality and of love-hate relationships, after all.

 The silver lining is, hatred is less prevalent than its love counterpart.
 That isn't too surprising, you rarely harm someone you love on purpose, and if you do, you'll at least try to patch things up.
-This lead to more positive interactions in relationships, overall.
+This leads to more positive interactions in relationships, overall.

 When unaddressed, this hatred will create a strain on the relationship, even before leading to drama.
 In most cases, I'd expect it to simply trigger a *loss of love* by somehow weakening the love factor.
 Not directly by itself, it might just make us reconsider the relationship and sever the ties as some kind of self-protecting mechanism.

 In that scenario, the expected outcome is a progressive dying of the positive and negative bonds.
-Leading towards either to Platonic love, plain indifference, or bitter spite.
+Leading towards either Platonic love, plain indifference, or bitter spite.

 Alas, sometimes we just screw things up beyond a fixable state, we hit a major incompatibility wall, we aren't honest with ourselves or the other, and love grinds to a halt.
-This is part of life, we need to move on before the indifference numbs our skull, and the hatred corrupts our souls[^5].
+This is part of life, we need to move on before indifference numbs our skull, and hatred corrupts our souls[^5].

 <ins>**Wrapping-up:**</ins>

 Alright, I've been torturing my mind for too long with this subject, it's time to wrap things up.
 Suffice to say, all these ideas are not based on facts and only reflect my own opinion on the matter.

 I won't be surprised if you don't agree with me, it's perfectly fine.
-Still, the bond approach, the "forest of love" metaphor and the love factor hypothesis might help you gain insight in the mess that's our loving hearts.
+Still, the bond approach, the "forest of love" metaphor and the love factor hypothesis might help you gain insight into the mess that's our loving hearts.

 ![gears]({{ site.baseurl }}{{ page.images[4].image_path }})
 <p class="legend">For myself, I (re)discovered that love is a beautiful yet excruciatingly complex topic</p>